-- 1. Adult Dependent An individual who meets the criteria specified in Section 1-B-1 of this Plan Description. - 2.
-Allowable Fee The maximum amount considered for payment for any covered treatment, service or supply, subject however, to all Plan annual and lifetime maximum benefit limitations.
+- 1. Adult Dependent - An individual who meets the criteria specified in Section 1, provision B. (1) of this Summary Plan Description. - 2.
+Allowable Fee - The maximum amount considered for payment for any covered treatment, service or supply, subject, however, to all Plan maximum benefit limitations.
 The following criteria will apply to determination of the Allowable Fee: - a.
-For services of a Licensed Physician or License Health Care Provider: - 1) A contracted amount as established by a preferred provider or other discounting contract; or, - 2) An amount established based upon a published prevailing fee schedule for the geographic area in which the claim was incurred, and adopted by the Plan and Claims Administrator if a contracted amount does not exist; or - 3) If neither A or B above apply, an amount equal to 80% of the Provider's average billed charge. - b.
-For facility charges: - 1) The contracted amount as established by a preferred provider or other discounting contract; or, - A schedule maintained by the Claims Administrator and based upon the average billed charge reduced by a maximum of 20%, which percentage may be adjusted for type, size and geographic location of the facility. - c.
-For all prescription drugs not obtained through the Plan's Pharmacy Drug Program while undergoing either inpatient or outpatient treatment, including injectable drugs: - 1) The contracted amount as established by a preferred provider or other discounting contract; or, - 2) 125% of the current Medicare allowable fee if a contracted amount does not exist; or, - 3) The billed charge if less than A or B above. - d.
-For Durable Medical Equipment: - 1) The contracted amount as established by a preferred provider or other discounting contract; or, - 2) The allowable charge established by application of the Medicare Durable Medical Equipment Fee Schedule; or, - 3) The billed charge if less than A or B above. - e.
-For Air Ambulance: - 1) The contracted amount as established by a preferred provider or other discounting contract; or, - 2) 250% of the allowable charge established by application of the Medicare Ambulance Fee Schedule; or, - 3) The billed charge if less than A or B above. - 3.
-Ambulatory Surgical Center - A duly licensed facility that is equipped and operated solely as a setting for ambulatory surgery.
+For services of a Licensed Physician or Licensed Health Care Provider: - 1) A contracted amount as established by a preferred provider or other discounting contract; - 2) An amount established based upon a published prevailing fee schedule for the geographic area in which the claim was incurred and adopted by the Plan and Claims Administrator if a contracted amount does not exist, or - 3) If neither a. nor b. above apply, an amount equal to 80% of the Provider's average billed charge for the service. - b.
+For facility charges: - 1) The contracted amount as established by a preferred provider or other discounting contract; - 2) A schedule maintained by the Claims Administrator and based upon the average billed charge, reduced by a maximum of 20%, which percentage may be adjusted for type, size and geographic location of the facility. - c.
+For all prescription drugs not obtained through the Plan's Pharmacy Drug Program while undergoing either inpatient or outpatient treatment, including injectable drugs: - 1) The contracted amount as established by a preferred provider or other discounting contract; - 2) 125% of the current Medicare allowable fee, if a contracted amount does not exist, or - 3) The billed charge if less than c.
+(1) or c.
+(2) above. - d.
+For Durable Medical Equipment, Prosthetics and Orthotics: - 1) The contracted amount as established by a preferred provider or other discounting contract; - 2) The allowable charge established by application of the Medicare Durable Medical Equipment Fee Schedule, or - 3) The billed charge if less than d.
+(1) or d.
+(2) above. - e.
+For Air Ambulance: - 1) The contracted amount as established by a preferred provider or other discounting contract; - 2) 250% of the allowable charge established by application of the Medicare Ambulance Fee Schedule, or - 3) The billed charge if less than A or B above. - 3.
+Ambulatory Surgical Center - A duly licensed facility that is equipped and operated solely as a setting for outpatient surgery.
 The facility must have all of the following: - a.
-Staffing, which includes: - 1) Direction by a staff of Physicians or surgeons (M.D.s or D.O.s); - 2) Presence of a Physician or surgeon during each surgical procedure and recovery period (and presence of a certified anesthesiologist when general or spinal anesthesia is required); - 3) Provision of full-time skilled nursing services in the operating and recovery rooms (under the direction of RNs); and
+Staffing, which includes: - 1) Direction by a staff of Physicians or surgeons (MD or DO); - 2) Presence of a Physician or surgeon during each surgical procedure and recovery period (and presence of a certified anesthesiologist when general or spinal anesthesia is required); - 3) Provision of full-time skilled nursing services in the operating and recovery rooms (under the direction of RNs) and